Please fill out the form below and we will be in touch soon.

 As a business owner in Florida, you know that every dollar matters.
 However, just because your business has been harmed by an external event does not mean you are automatically done for.
 With the help of a seasoned South Florida property insurance attorney, you can review your policy and devise a strategy to submit the most influential business interruption claim possible.

-The Law Office of Andrew Winston is proud to have years of expertise defending businesses in South Florida.
+Winston Law is proud to have years of expertise defending businesses in South Florida.
 We support local businesses in their efforts to file business interruption claims during any covered events.
 We work on a contingency basis, which means we don’t charge legal fees unless your case is successful — in other words, we do not get paid until you do.
 Our contingency fee structure ensures your Florida business is protected in these financially turbulent times.

-If you are considering filing a business interruption claim in South Florida, we encourage you to contact the legal team at the Law Office of Andrew Winston.
+If you are considering filing a business interruption claim in South Florida, we encourage you to contact the legal team at Winston Law.
 We have the resources, experience, and tenacity to serve businesses affected by harmful events of all kinds in South Florida and beyond.